outaagunga/documentation/strategy-forex.md

 - Explain this in clear, concise bulleted points without adding new assumptions
 - I need help with [your task].
 Before you start, ask me 3 questions to make sure you understand exactly what I need.
 - Which part of the code is ambiguous
 - My phylosophy is [e.g reactive trading].
-Which part contradicts my phylosophy
+Give the parts that contradicts my phylosophy
 - Audit this strictly from a professional prop trade/ risk committee lens, not as educator or code
 - Translate this ruleset into pinescript friendly logic
 - Pine Script doesn't allow multi-line function calls. [e.g Ensure all function calls are written on a single line, with no line breaks inside function arguments, to comply with Pine Script syntax rules]